darrenl5941/sep10-freedom-project/blog/entry06.md

 ### Making a Plan

-Before starting to make by website i started by making a plan.
+Before starting to make by website I started by making a plan.
 I first made multiple **wireframes** to plan out how my website should look for different screen sizes.
+It was important for me to make wireframes because it gave me a base for how I wanted it to look

 #### Mobile Wireframe: